 Compressed Air Flow Measurement

-TMFMs can be installed in individual lines, to help determine where the compressed air is being used, as well as to determine the relative amount of leaks.
+TMFMs can be installed in individual lines to determine where the compressed air is used and determine the relative leakage.
 In many facilities, the compressed air usage may vary considerably, with the highest flow occurring during the day, and significantly reduced airflow at night or on weekends.
-TMFMs provide a direct mass flow measurement, are easy to install into a pipe with a minimum of piping modifications and can easily handle the wide fluctuations in compressed air flow that may occur.
+TMFMs provide a direct mass flow measurement, are easy to install into a pipe with a minimum of piping modifications, and can easily handle the wide fluctuations in compressed air flow that may occur.

 Natural Gas Measurement

 In many industrial facilities, there are various applications where the natural gas flow rate is needed.
 These applications include combustion control, submetering, reporting greenhouse gas emissions, and energy consumption, and efficiency.
 TMFMs are used to measure natural gas consumption at different parts of the facility and individual combustion sources.

 In today’s world, energy consumption and improving efficiency are top objectives for most facilities.
 The first step to improving efficiency is to establish a baseline by determining the natural gas consumption, and TMFMs are ideal for this application.